-3. To see the actual sub tone instead of the tone table, briefly press the Channel control (or LVL key).
+4. To see the actual sub tone instead of the tone label, briefly press the Channel control.
 For CTCSS tones the tone frequency will be displayed in Hz.
-For DCS codes the code will be displayed.
-Press the Channel control (or LVL key) again to return to the CTCSS/DCS label (refer to the CTCSS and DCS tone charts later in this manual).
+For DCS tones the Tone Code will be displayed.
+Press the Channel control again to return to the CTCSS/DCS label (refer to the CTCSS and DCS Tone Charts on page 28.